iden3/docs/mkdocs/docs/protocol/spec.md

 #  Iden3 Protocol Specifications (Version 0)

-> These specifications are still being built and updated regularly.
+> These specifications are under development and are being updated regularly.
 Consider it as a work-in-progress.

 ## Basis